Axual/terraform-provider-axual/docs/resources/application_principal.md

 # axual_application_principal (Resource)

-An Application Principal is a security principal (certificate or comparable) that uniquely authenticates an Application for an Environment.
+An Application Principal is a security principal (certificate or comparable) that uniquely authenticates an Application on an Environment.
 Read more: https://docs.axual.io/axual/2024.1/self-service/application-management.html#configuring-application-securityauthentication

 ## Limitations
 - Axual Terraform Provider only support these authentication methods: